thatfellarobin/timeplot-animator/README.md

 - Handle non-constant time deltas between data points (already does if interpolation is used)
 - Graph Legend
 - Able to accept excel files

+### Known issues
+- Byte order mark at the beginning of files can mess things up if there are no header rows.
+- If the start or end time are out of bounds, the script doesn't run properly.
+- Clicking the generate animation button multiple times will cause the script to run that number of times.
+- The window can be hard to close sometimes.
+Exit button, cmd-Q, etc. don't work.
+Workaround: use ctrl-C (keyboard interrupt) in the terminal.